Sierpinski's Hypothesis H1: The situation for

 {\bf Theorem 2:} For selected values of $n$, lower bounds on the minimum number of primes in each row of the \Sierpinski{} matrix $S_n$ are reported in Table I below.

-{\bf Strategy:} For any $n\in[2,N_{83}]$ first calculate $n^2$ and then, using tables of known maximal prime gaps~\cite{prime-gaps, tables}, find the location of the smallest maximal prime gap with starting point exceeding $n^2$.
-Define $i_{min} = \min\{i: n^2 < p_i^*\}$.
-Then every prime gap below $n^2$ is certainly less than $g_{i_{min}-1}^*$ in width, and therefore any $n$ contiguous numbers must contain at least $\#_{min} = \floor [n/g_{i_{min}-1}^*]$ primes. \\ In particular any row of the $n$th \Sierpinski{} matrix $S_n$ must contain at least $\#_{min}$ primes.
+{\bf Strategy:} For any $n\in[2,N_{85}]$ first calculate $n^2$ and then, using tables of known maximal prime gaps~\cite{prime-gaps, tables}, find the location of the largest maximal prime gap with starting point below $n^2$.
+Define the index function $i(n) = \max\{i: p_i^*< n^2\}$.
+Then every prime gap below $n^2$ is certainly less than or equal to $g_{i(n)}^*$ in width, and therefore any $n$ contiguous numbers in the $n$th \Sierpinski{} matrix $S_n$ must contain at least $\#(n) = \floor [n/g_{i(n)}^*]$ primes.

+In particular, any specific row of the $n$th \Sierpinski{} matrix $S_n$ must contain at least $\#(n) = \floor [n/g_{i(n)}^*]$ primes.
 Selected bounds of this type are reported in Table I below.

 Note that, (in analogy with what we already saw happening for the descent version of Theorem 1), for $n\leq 13$ this algorithm often fails to provide useful information, and one must resort to explicit calculation.